The Streetwear Aesthetic: the Iconic Hype Style Unpacked

 Skate CulturePin

-NYC’s skate culture injected streetwear with a tough, utilitarian edge, reflecting the city’s gritty urban landscape.
+NYC’s skate culture injected street aesthetic clothing with a tough edge, reflecting the city’s gritty urban landscape.
 Photo: Michael LaRosa / Unsplash

 On the opposite coast, New York added its flavor to streetwear.
 Here, the style was shaped by the city’s rich skate culture, characterized by a tougher, more utilitarian edge that reflected the urban environment.